TheAcharya/MarkersExtractor/README.md

                           than once to use multiple paths. (default: same folder as fcpxml(d)) --no-media              Bypass media.
 No thumbnails will be generated.

+MIDI FILE:
+  --allow-utf8-midi       Allows UTF-8 text encoding when exporting a MIDI
+                          file.
+Note that not all music software supports reading UTF-8 text events from MIDI files.

 OPTIONS:
   --version               Show the version.